temporalio/documentation/docs-src/go/chapter-durable-execution/how-to-replay-a-workflow-execution-in-go.md

 }
 ```

-This history can then be used to _replay_.
+This Event History can then be used to _replay_.
 For example, the following code creates a `WorkflowReplayer` and register the `YourWorkflow` Workflow function.
 Then it calls the `ReplayWorkflowHistory` to _replay_ the Event History and return an error code.